-LANL has built software that automatically collects global notifiable disease data, synthesizes the data, and makes it available to humans and computers within the Biosurveillance Ecosystem (BSVE) as a novel data stream.
+Automatically collect and synthesize global notifiable disease data and make it available to humans and computers.
+Provide the data on the web and within the Biosurveillance Ecosystem (BSVE) as a novel data stream.
 These data have many applications including improving the prediction and early warning of disease events.